-DECnet-VAX nodes can use VAX PSI software to access directly a packet switching network (such as Telenet® or TYMNET®) or can access the packet switching network by means of an X25router.
-Nodes and terminals connected to a packet switching network can use that network to communicate with each other.
+DECnet for OpenVMS nodes can communicate over a packet switching network by means of an X.25 router.
 Packet switching networks are often used for communication over very long distances involving common carriers and satellite links.

-Through special interconnect products, such as gateways and emulators, DECnet nodes can communicate with non-DIGITAL systems and networks.
-The DECnet/SNA gateway permits a DECnet network to connect to an IBM System Network Architecture (SNA) network.
-Other interconnect products permit DIGITAL systems to communicate with other vendor systems.
+Through special interconnect products, such as gateways and emulators, DECnet nodes can communicate with third party systems and networks.
+The DECnet /SNA Gateway products permit a DECnet network to connect to an IBM System Network Architecture (SNA) network.
+Other interconnect products permit Digital systems to communicate with other vendor's systems.

-1.2.2 What Communications Media Does DECnet Use?
+1.2.2 The Communications Media DECnet Uses